Getting Started with Linode

 The login prompt appears for you to enter the password you created for the

 The SSH client initiates the connection.
-You’ll know you’re logged in when the following prompt appears:
+When the connection is completed the following prompt appears:

 If you recently rebuilt an existing Linode, you might receive an error message when you try to reconnect via SSH.
 SSH clients try to match the remote host with the known keys on your desktop computer, so when you rebuild your Linode, the remote host key changes.